luanlima1997/ScrumDeviations/README.md

 People Manager</br>
 Designer</br>
 Quality Assurance/ Quality Manager/ Tester</br>
+Software Architect</br>
 Other</br>

-27 - The structure of your team changes frequently (every 2 sprints a member changes, for example) ˚¡</br>
+30 - The structure of your team changes frequently (every 3 sprints a member changes, for example) ˚¡</br>
 Yes</br>
 No</br>

-28 - In general, how is your experience with the Scrum framework?
+31 - In general, how is your experience with the Scrum framework?
 Do you feel scrum adds value to your project?
 Can you give some examples? π</br>

 ***